JointDiff: Bridging Continuous and Discrete in Multi-Agent Trajectory Generation: Experiments

 \textbf{Possessor event ($\bmE$).} To compare with methods that do not model events, we extract possessor events from trajectories $\bmY$ using a simple heuristic: a player possesses the ball if it is within 1.5 meters (see Appendix~\ref{sec:ap_possessor_threshold}).
 When multiple players are in range, the closest is chosen; if none, we assign the ball as the possessor, acting as no possessor class (e.g., during pass or shot).

 \textbf{Guidance data ($\gG$).} From the possessor events, we generate the weak-possessor-guidance signal ($\gG_{\text{WPG}}$), a sequence of unique consecutive players filtered from the ground-truth events (e.g., $\bmE = [1,1,1,1,0,0,0,0,3,3,3]$ yields $\gG_{\text{WPG}} = [1,3]$).
-We also create natural language descriptions ($\gG_{\text{text}}$) for NFL and BundesLiga using public metadata.
-NFL events are aligned with tracking data via possessor information, while BundesLiga follows~\cite{kim2025elastic}.
+We also create natural language descriptions ($\gG_{\text{text}}$) for NFL and Bundesliga using public metadata.
+NFL events are aligned with tracking data via possessor information, while Bundesliga follows~\cite{kim2025elastic}.
 This fine-grained conditioning provides more control than $\gG_{\text{WPG}}$.
 Refer to Appendix \ref{sec:ap_dataset_generation} for more details.
 The code to generate the datasets and the guidance data will be released jointly with unified dataloader to constitute an easy-usable benchmark for future works.

 \textbf{Implementation.} We use $S=50$ diffusion steps for continuous and $S^d=10$ for discrete data, with a shared quadratic noise scheduler from $\beta_0=10^{-4}$ to $\beta_S=0.5$~\citep{capellera2025unified,tashiro2021csdi}.
-The discrete loss coefficient is set to $\lambda=0.1$, following an ablation study in Appendix \ref{sec:app_lambda_ablation}.
+The discrete loss coefficient is set to $\lambda=0.1$, which provided the best trade-off between trajectory and event accuracy (see Appendix \ref{sec:app_lambda_ablation}).
 Sampling employs DDIM with a skip interval $\zeta=5$ and an extra denoising step at $s=1$, yielding 11 steps: $\{50,45,\dots,5,1,0\}$.
-Training runs for 100 epochs (NBA/NFL) and 200 epochs (BundesLiga) with batch size 16; learning rate $10^{-3}$ is halved every 20 (NBA/NFL) or 40 (BundesLiga) epochs.
+Training runs for 100 epochs (NBA/NFL) and 200 epochs (Bundesliga) with batch size 16; learning rate $10^{-3}$ is halved every 20 (NBA/NFL) or 40 (Bundesliga) epochs.
 The model uses a hidden size of 256 and 8 attention heads in all multi-head attention layers, while the Social Transformer employs a 1024-dimensional feedforward layer.
+All models are trained on a single RTX A6000.